Azure/azure-kusto-microhack/README.md

   ![Screen capture 1](/assets/images/Challenge2-Task1-Pic1.png)

   The web UI opens.
-The messages are in a JSON format and they are being sent to an event hub named <>.
-This is how a message looks like:
+The messages are in a JSON format and they are being sent to an event hub named "adx-microhac-eh-2".
+This is how a sample message looks like:
   ```
   {
   "messageProperties": {